 Due to the variety of experiences, all of which I am deeply grateful for, my classes, both groups and privates, always incorporate a holistic approach beyond the physical level, inspired by yoga philosophy and psychology and tailored to my clients’ needs.
 Based on my own journey, I strongly believe that yoga can bring you closer to yourself, letting you embrace yourself and unfold yourself in manifold ways.
 Perceiving an urgent desire to work with people, I appreciate the opportunity to bring some peace, freedom and joy to the lives of others.

 Deborah Mullinder -Deborah has practiced yoga on and off for many years to bring balance to a very busy career.
 She knew she wanted to do more than the odd class here and there and in 2013 life’s journey took her to Glasgow.
 It was here where Deborah was encouraged by her teacher to deepen her practice.
 In 2015 she took herself off to her first yoga retreat in Spain with Sally Parkes Yoga and on her return, she signed up for teacher training.
 Deborah completed her 200 hour Laxmi Yoga Teacher Training, with Sally Parkes Yoga in London.
-The Laxmi principles are based around energy, neutral alignment, healthy mobility and breath work.
+The Laxmi principles are based on energy, neutral alignment, healthy mobility and breath work.
 The practice is dynamic and energising but does not exhaust the body.
 Laxmi encourages you to be more at ease with your body so you can bring balance to your mind.

 Show kindness, take nothing for granted, be open to learning and accept you are a work in progress.
 Do not seek perfection but strive to be the best version of yourself.